dotnet/runtime/docs/design/features/objc-interop.md

 _Note_: In the following illustrations, a strong reference is depicted as a solid line (`===`) and a weak reference is depicted as a dashed line (`= = =`).

-When a .NET object enters an Objective-C environment, the Objective-C proxy is subject to reference counting and ensuring it extends the lifetime of the managed object it wraps.
+When a projected .NET object enters an Objective-C environment, the Objective-C proxy is subject to reference counting and ensuring it extends the lifetime of the managed object it wraps.
 This can be accomplished in CoreCLR through use of the internal `HNDTYPE_REFCOUNTED` GC handle type.
 This handle, coupled with a reference count, can be used to transition a GC handle between a weak and strong reference.

-Creating an Objective-C proxy will also require overriding the built-in [`retain`](https://developer.apple.com/documentation/objectivec/1418956-nsobject/1571946-retain) and [`release`](https://developer.apple.com/documentation/objectivec/1418956-nsobject/1571957-release) methods provided by the Objective-C runtime.
+Projecting a .NET type into Objective-C will require overriding the built-in [`retain`](https://developer.apple.com/documentation/objectivec/1418956-nsobject/1571946-retain) and [`release`](https://developer.apple.com/documentation/objectivec/1418956-nsobject/1571957-release) methods provided by the Objective-C runtime.
+Overriding of these methods will not be needed when activating an Objective-C type in .NET as that type's existing `retain` and `release` methods will be used.

 ```
  --------------------                  ----------------------